-Conversion of 3,480 public housing units to Project Based Vouchers (PBV) under RAD is addressing critical immediate and long-term rehabilitation needs and preserving affordability for very low-income residents by increasing revenue and by attracting new capital.
-In addition to RAD, the financing strategy as contemplated by the Plan relies upon HUD's Section 18 Disposition/Demolition program, which has permitted the Authority to obtain additional Housing Choice Voucher/Section 8 vouchers to supplement the RAD program.
+Conversion of 3,480 public housing units to Project Based Vouchers (PBV) under RAD addressed critical immediate and long-term rehabilitation needs and preserved affordability for very low-income residents by increasing revenue and by attracting new capital.
+In addition to RAD, the financing strategy, as contemplated by the Plan, relied upon HUD's Section 18 Disposition/Demolition program, which permitted the Authority to obtain additional Housing Choice Voucher/Section 8 vouchers to supplement the RAD program.
 All 28 RAD projects utilize private debt, equity generated by the Low-income Housing Tax Credit program, and soft debt from the Authority and the City and County of San Francisco.
-This approach has resulted in a \$1.1 billion conversion project that generated \$700 million in construction and rehabilitation work that benefits the tenants of Authority sites while preserving existing affordability.
+This approach resulted in a \$1.1 billion conversion project that generated \$800 million in construction and rehabilitation work that benefits the tenants of Authority sites while preserving existing affordability.

-In addition to the above, units that are part of the Moderate Rehabilitation program may convert to RAD in the following year.
+In addition to the above, almost 1,000 units that were part of the 1980-90's-era SRO Moderate Rehabilitation program have converted to RAD.
+Only one San Francisco project remains to convert.